All original content is created in Ukrainian. Not all content has been translated yet. Some posts may only be available in Ukrainian.Learn more

 This content has been automatically translated from Ukrainian.

-Its main goal was simple: to unify measures for trade and the economy while preserving the convenient and familiar units that the population already knew.
+Its main goal was simple: to unify measures for trade and economy while preserving the convenient and familiar units that the population already knew.

 Structure of the system